Welcome to Horse-Bits.com

 Shanks add the Whoa! to the turn.
 If you remember, we said that the simple snaffle was strong in turns but weak in the stop.
 Shanks add the stop you are looking for.
 However, the action of the "snaffle" part of a two-piece shanked-snaffle bit is even more intense than a simple snaffle.
 The "V" shape changes dramatically when the curb strap is engaged.
 The "nutcracker" action rotates down on the tongue and the bars with the V causing intense depression to the tongue.
 It can be a very severe bit if improperly used.
 Even intermediate riders should not use shanks (lever) longer than about 4-1/2" and it requires very soft hands in the stop.

-The 3-piece shanked snaffle helps avoid the tongue pressure.
-However, it adds bar pressure that was not formerly highlighted with the Dee three-piece snaffle and adds curb pressure.
+The double-jointed shanked snaffle helps avoid the tongue pressure.
+However, it adds bar pressure that was not formerly highlighted with the Dee three-piece snaffle, and it adds curb pressure.

 No one bit can offer everything.
 What the loose-cheek snaffle bit gains in the stop it loses in the direct turn because the rein loop is usually too far down the shank for efficient pull-through for direct pressure to both sides of the face.
 When one rein is pulled, the bit begins to twist and engage the chin strap with a muddied signal to the other side of the face that your horse previously has understood from his simple snaffle bit but now finds slightly confusing.
 This up-and-out type of pull from the rein loop also causes the upper part of the cheek to dig into the horse's face and press the skin against the upper molars.